 Before You Do Your Light Fixture Makeovers

-New light fixtures involve playing with electricity, please look at these tips before we dive into our light fixture makeover tricks for convenience:
+New light fixtures involve playing with electricity, please look at these tips before we dive into our light fixture makeover tricks:

 1. No-Sew Lamp Shade for Old Light Fixtures

-Just wrap your fabric around the naked shade making sure to make overlaps including at the top and bottom, you should then secure the fabric with glue.
-Tuck in the top and bottom for a clean look, finally, stick on some buttons for extra flair, and voila!!
+Wrap your fabric around the naked shade, making sure to create overlaps (including at the top and bottom).
+Then, secure the fabric with glue, and tuck in the top and bottom for a clean look.
+Finally, stick on some buttons for extra flair–and voila!

 This No-Sew Lamp Shade with Cover Buttons is so simple that even I could do it.
 Just give me a glue gun and some fabric!